asaadsaad/CS472-Homework-08-Express/README.md

 ## Exercise 02
 This application reads/writes the state from/to [node-localstorage](https://www.npmjs.com/package/node-localstorage) which is used as a form of data storage.
 Create the following API end points as follows:
-* `POST /numbers/:n` for saving a input number, return the all saved numbers as a JSON.
+* `POST /numbers/:n` for saving a input number, return all saved numbers as a JSON.
 For example
   * `POST /numbers/1` -> `{ results: [1] }`
   * `POST /numbers/2` -> `{ results: [1,2] }`
   * `POST /numbers/5` -> `{ results: [1,2,5] }`